strongloop/strongloop.com2/_posts/2019-03-06-february-milestone.md

 LoopBack has a guide on [migrating](https://loopback.io/doc/en/lb3/Migrating-to-3.0.html) applications from LoopBack 2 to LoopBack 3, and it's only fitting that we include a guide on migrating applications from LoopBack 3 to LoopBack 4 as they reach feature parity.
 However, the latter's transition is more complicated than the former's transition.
 We have an [epic](https://github.com/strongloop/loopback-next/issues/1849), if you would like to see more details.

 This month, we did two spikes to work on this transition.
-The first [spike](https://github.com/strongloop/loopback-next/issues/2224) was on dropping LoopBack 3 models files into LoopBack 4.

-The other [spike](https://github.com/strongloop/loopback-next/issues/2301) was on mounting LoopBack 3 applications and including its REST API in OpenAPI spec.
+We started with a proof of concept demonstrating how to take LoopBack 3 model definition files (e.g. `common/models/product.json` and `common/models/product.js`) and drop them without any modifications into a LoopBack 4 project.
+You can find the original idea in [issue #2224](https://github.com/strongloop/loopback-next/issues/2224) and the working code in [pull request 2274]( https://github.com/strongloop/loopback-next/pull/2274).

+Unfortunately, this approach turned out to be too expensive to implement and maintain, and we decided to abandon it.

+Not all is lost though!
+While discussing the proof of concept, we realized there is a simpler way how to build a bridge between LoopBack 3 and LoopBack 4: mount the entire LoopBack 3 application as a REST component of the LoopBack 4 project.
+The [pull request #2318](https://github.com/strongloop/loopback-next/pull/2318) presents a proof of concept that we will use to drive the actual implementation tracked by [Epic #2479](https://github.com/strongloop/loopback-next/issues/2479).

+We have also identified few new stories to bridge the gap preventing LoopBack 3 applications to be migrated to LoopBack 4, see the following [GitHub comment](https://github.com/strongloop/loopback-next/issues/1849#issuecomment-467471409).

 ## Documentation on Submitting a Pull Request